 Jack Wall (b.
-1949) is Director of Wall Residences, Inc., 718 Franklin Pike SE, Floyd.
-He and Kamala own Hotel Floyd and Floyd EcoVillage.
-A Came Here like Ed Gralla, he also found his way to Floyd County from the Northeast, appreciated the natives, and ended up as a Define Here.
+1949) is Director of Wall Residences, Inc., headquarters at 718 Franklin Pike SE, Floyd.
+“Residences” refers to private homes throughout the state where people care for those with an intellectual, developmental disability or a long-term mental illness.
+Jack and Kamala own Hotel Floyd and Floyd EcoVillage.
+A Came Here like Ed Gralla, Chapter 40, he also found his way to Floyd County from the Northeast, appreciated the natives, and ended up as a prominent citizen.

 When visiting Floyd in December of 1973, I spent some time with Ruth Bason and her small band of homesteaders at Travianna Farm, located off Rt.
 612 (now Stonewall Rd.
 NE) in Check, Virginia.
 Ruth had become divorced from her lawyer husband earlier that year and had used some of her money from the marital settlement to buy a 100+ acre farm with some partially rundown buildings for about $10,000.*